Blueberry Bread

-So today we’re making quick bread.
-With blueberries.
-And an amazing buttery crumble.
+So today we’re making a Blueberry Bread recipe with a crumble topping.
 It’s like a blueberry muffin bread.
-And I think you’ll think it is worth the wait.
+And oh my, it is worth the wait.

 About this Blueberry Bread Recipe